43rd ANNUAL

 • Your frame and artwork may be any proportion that meets the following requirements: Artwork can be any size up to 5” x 5” (25 sq. in.).
 This includes unframed gallery wrapped canvases with finished sides.

 Framed artwork must not exceed 8” x 6” (48 sq. in.).
-Unframed image size must not exceed 5” x 5”.
+Unframed image size must not exceed 25 square inches.
 All artwork, framed and unframed, must be wired and ready for hanging.

 • Image must not appear to be part of a larger painting.